 Possession of Drugs

-Possession of illegal narcotics is a serious charge that can carry jail time and cause a defendant’s driver’s license to be suspended by the Registry of Motor Vehicles.Elements of Drug Possession
+Possession of illegal narcotics is a serious charge that can result in a jail sentence.Elements of Drug Possession

 In order to convict a defendant of drug possession charges, the Commonwealth must prove beyond a reasonable doubt that: